Running of the top quark mass at NNLO in QCD: Introduction

-In this work, the CMS measurement is used probe the running of the top quark mass at next-to-next-to-leading order (NNLO) in QCD for the first time.
-This is achieved using NNLO differential calculations in the \msbar scheme~\cite{Catani:2020tko} implemented in the \Matrix framework~\cite{Grazzini:2017mhc} that were not available at the time of the CMS measurement.
-This analysis also benefits from a significantly improved fit procedure, which allows for a consistent treatment of the numerical uncertainty in the theoretical predictions.
-This becomes necessary due to the increased numerical uncertainties in the NNLO calculations, which are limited by computing time and resources.
-Furthermore, variations of the renormalisation and factorisation scales are now fully taken into account.
+In this work, the published results of the CMS analysis~\cite{CMS:2019jul} are reinterpreted by using dedicated theory developments~\cite{Catani:2020tko}, bringing the measurement of the running of the top quark mass to the NNLO level in QCD, for the first time.
+Following the methodology of Ref.~\cite{Catani:2020tko}, the \mtt distribution obtained at NNLO with the \Matrix framework~\cite{Grazzini:2017mhc} in the pole mass scheme are translated into the \msbar scheme, and used together with the CMS measurement of Ref.~\cite{CMS:2019jul} which was designed to maximise the sensitivity to the running of \mt considering the experimental resolution.
+The result presented in this paper benefits from an improved fit procedure, which allows for a consistent treatment of the numerical uncertainty in the theoretical predictions\footnote{The numerical uncertainties in our NNLO predictions include a statistical component from the Monte Carlo integration, as well as the $q_T \to 0$ extrapolation uncertainties that are intrinsic to the $q_T$-subtraction method~\cite{Catani:2007vq}.
+For more details, see Ref.~\cite{Grazzini:2017mhc}.}.
+This becomes necessary due to the increased numerical uncertainties in the NNLO calculations, limited by computing time and resources.
+This is however a small effect compared to the significantly reduced scale uncertainties in the NNLO prediction, which are at least a factor 2 smaller compared to the corresponding NLO calculation~\cite{Catani:2020tko}.
+In this work, the variations of the renormalisation and factorisation scales are fully taken into account.

-Similar to the work of Ref.~\cite{CMS:2019jul}, the present analysis is performed solely in the framework of QCD.
-Electroweak corrections, which may play a relevant role in the relation between the top quark pole and \msbar masses~\cite{Kataev:2022dua}, are not taken into account in this context as they are not implemented in any calculation in the \msbar scheme which includes NNLO QCD effects.